MARCH 2026 · 8 MIN READ

 Regardless of scope, a legitimate penetration test from a qualified provider should always include:

-• Manual testing by certified consultants: not just automated scanning.
+• Manual testing led by a credentialled practitioner: not just automated scanning.
 Tools like Nessus and Burp Suite are starting points, not the entire assessment.

 • Recognised methodology: OWASP Testing Guide, PTES, OSSTMM, or NIST SP 800-115.
 If the provider cannot name their methodology, that is a red flag.